Azure-Samples/java-on-azure-examples/containers/aro/create/README.md

 1. [Create an Azure Resource Group](../../../general/group/create/README.md)

-## Deploy an Azure Red hat OpenShift cluster
+## Deploy an Azure Red Hat OpenShift cluster

 To deploy the Azure Red hat OpenShift cluster use the following command lines: